heroku/cowboy/manual/cowboyku_router.md

-cowboy_router
+cowboyku_router
 =============

-The `cowboy_router` middleware maps the requested host and path to the handler to be used for processing the request.
+The `cowboyku_router` middleware maps the requested host and path to the handler to be used for processing the request.
 It uses the dispatch rules compiled from the routes given to the `compile/1` function for this purpose.
 It adds the